Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Historical Significance

-Jetavanaramaya was constructed on the site where Mahinda, the Indian monk who introduced Buddhism to Sri Lanka, met with King Devanampiyatissa.
-The stupa was built to house a part of a belt tied by the Buddha, making it an important relic site.
-At its peak, Jetavanaramaya was the third tallest structure in the ancient world, surpassed only by the Egyptian pyramids.
+It was built where Indian monk Mahinda, who had introduced Buddhism in Sri Lanka, met the king Devanampiyatissa.
+An important relic site, the stupa was built to house part of a belt tied by the Buddha.
+Jetavanaramaya was the third tallest ancient structure of its time, just behind the Egyptian pyramids at its peak.

 Architectural Marvel